 These early coating products were designed to deposit ultra-thin layers for sample preparation in transmission electron microscopy (TEM).
 The compact electron beam (EB) evaporation sources, ultra-stable EB power supplies and modular freeze-etch accessory were intended primarily for use in molecular biology research.
 They also found applications in the development of foods and paints.

 When Cressington moved on from modular accessories to manufacturing complete equipment it was in the field of freeze-etch.
 The first complete freeze-etch system (a CFE-40) was delivered to Northwestern University in Evanston, Il in 1986.
-This unit was recently relocated to Northeastern University in Boston, MA where it is still in use.

 In 1991 Cressington moved into the wider market of coating for scanning electron microscopy (SEM) with the introduction of the desktop "108" series of coaters.
 These efficient low vacuum sputter coaters and carbon evaporators proved extremely popular.
 They have been improved and developed over time and still sell in large numbers.